ondat/documentation/docs/upgrade/using-rolling-upgrades.md

  kubectl get storageoscluster -n storageos storageoscluster -o yaml | sed -e 's|^spec:$|spec:\n  nodeManagerFeatures:\n    upgradeGuard: ""|' | kubectl apply -f -
  ```

 * You will see new pods getting created, one pod per node in a cluster called Node Manager.
-If you enable upgrade guard during first installation, upgrade guard should fall into a temporary `CrashLoopBackoff` loop until all cluster components are up and running.
+If you enable upgrade guard during first installation, upgrade guard might fall into a temporary `CrashLoopBackoff` loop until all cluster components are up and running.

 Upgrade Guard has a few configuration options:
 - `MINIMUM_REPLICAS_FOR_UPGRADE`: minimum replica number of any volume.
 Default: 1